ajdoc/ajd-validation-respect-adapter/README.md

 ## Getting Started

 ### Installing
-* composer require ajd/ajd-validation-respect-adapter
+* `composer require ajd/ajd-validation-respect-adapter`

-* after installing add the package to AJD validation by
+* after installing add the package to AJD validation as shown by the example below
-* adding package is usally done in the bootsraping of your application
 ```php
 use AJD_validation\AJD_validation;